khayru/deep-learning-challenge/README.md

 EIN and NAME—Identification columns have been dropped without affecting the model.

 How many neurons, layers, and activation functions did you select for your neural network model, and why?
-The layer 3 layer, 8 hidden_nodes_layer1,  and 840 promes.
+The model designed a set of one neural and two hidden layers The layer 3 layer, 8 hidden_nodes_layer1,  and 840 promes.

 Were you able to achieve the target model performance?